najmus-sakib-hossain/check/.github/LANGUAGE_INTEGRATION_SUMMARY.md

 - ✅ Taplo for TOML
 - ✅ rumdl for Markdown
 - ✅ Ruff for Python
+- ✅ clang-format/clang-tidy for C/C++

 All following the same clean architectural pattern that can be replicated for future language additions.

-Total lines of new code: ~600 lines across 3 language modules Total integration time: Single session
+Total lines of new code: ~810 lines across 4 language modules Total integration time: Two sessions
-Result: Production-ready multi-language support! 🎉
+Result: Production-ready multi-language support with flexible integration approaches! 🎉